Ardashir I: Early years until his uprising and gaining power

-According to Al-Tabari's report, Ardashir was born in a village named "Tirudeh" in the country "Khir" around Istakhr, Pars in a famous family.
+According to Al-Tabari's report, Ardashir was born in a village named "Tirudeh" in the country "Khir" around Istakhr, Pars in an established family.
 His grandfather, Sasan, was the trustee of the Temple of Anahita in Istakhr and his grandmother was Rambehesht from Bazrangi House.
 Al-Tabari added that when Ardashir was seven years old, Papak, Ardashir's father, asked Gochihr, local shah in Pars, to send Ardashir to Tiri, commander of Fort Darabgard, for raising, which Gochihr did.
 After Tiri's death, Ardashir took over for him and became the commander of Fort Darabgard.

 According to the current sources, Papak was the priest of the Fire Temple of Anahita.
 He managed to assemble local Persian warriors who believed in the deity.
 At the time, Vologases V's reign was disrupted due to the invasion of Septimius Severus, Roman emperor, on Mesopotamia.
 It is probable that Vologases defeated Papak after he rebelled and forced him to submit to Parthian rule for a while.
 It is not probable that Papak's kingdom was beyond the Persian land.